wellesley-bisc195/BISC195.jl/docs/src/Lessons/Lesson2.md

 so `some_arg` is `"Woah"`.

-Because of this possibility for confusion, it's usually a good idea to name your function areguments and your function arguments different things.
+Because of this possibility for confusion, it's usually a good idea to name your function arguments and your variables different things.

 !!! tip
     Just to reiterate,
-    use differentt names for variables that refer to data and function arguments.
+    use different names for variables that refer to data and function arguments.

     And typically, it's also good practice to make your code "self-documenting",